dayoung-lee/liveDemo/README.md

   + can change contents, list using Ajax.
   + Log in and out using Facebook API. (can check login status showing login/logout button)
 ---------

-+ Other projectS : https://github.com/dayoung-lee/Portfolio (not live demo)